ome/omero-documentation/omero/sysadmins/dropbox.rst

 .. note::

-    Temporarily, there is a `problem <https://trello.com/c/7P6s5W6H/435-bug-dropbox-importusers>`_ which prevents specific DropBox configurations for specific users.
+    Temporarily, the "importUsers" parameter is disabled, because of a bug.
 You can still configure the DropBox in a way which gives all the users the same Advanced configs.
 To achieve this, do not specify the "importUsers" parameter and always just use the "amy" or just the "zak" part of the other parameters or concatenate the "zak" parameters with "amy" parameters in the examples below.

 In the example below two directories are monitored, one for user ``amy`` and one for ``zak``: